Wood Therapy Massage

 While I recommend trying wood therapy, there are reasons it might not be suitable for you.
 Check this list of contraindications, and get in touch if you have any concerns.

-• Tender varicose veins
+• Tender or bulging varicose veins

-• Dysfunctional lymphatic system, lymphedema
+• Dysfunctional lymphatic system conditions

 • Infection, open wounds, rashes